canonical/kafka-operator/docs/tutorial/deploy.md

 Charmed Apache Kafka exports (among others) four different environment variables for conveniently referencing various file-system directories relevant to the workload, `$BIN`, `$LOGS`, `$CONF` and `$DATA` - more information on these directories can be found in [File system paths](reference-file-system-paths).
 ```

-When the unit has started, the Charmed Apache Kafka Operator installs the [`charmed-kafka`](https://snapcraft.io/charmed-kafka) Snap in the unit that provides a number of Snap commands (that corresponds to the shell-script `bin/kafka-*.sh` commands in the Apache Kafka distribution) for performing various administrative and operational tasks.
+When the unit has started, the Charmed Apache Kafka Operator installs the [`charmed-kafka`](https://snapcraft.io/charmed-kafka) snap in the unit that provides a number of snap commands (that corresponds to the shell-script `bin/kafka-*.sh` commands in the Apache Kafka distribution) for performing various administrative and operational tasks.

 Within the machine, Charmed Apache Kafka also creates a `$CONF/client.properties` file that already provides the relevant settings to connect to the cluster using the CLI.